salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 To apply any other local changes not listed above, you must deploy them to your org using the `sf project deploy start` command.

-When you make changes directly in your org, (like saving new component properties,) they're automatically deployed to your live app.
-To update your local version of the app with those changes, you have to retrieve them from your org using the `sf project retrieve start` command.
+When you make changes directly in your org (like saving new component properties), they're automatically deployed to your live app.
+To update your local version of the app with those changes, you must retrieve them from your org using the `sf project retrieve start` command.

-For more considerations and limitations, see the Lightning Web Components Developer Guide.
+To learn more about Local Dev enablement, considerations, and limitations, see the Lightning Web Components Developer Guide.

 # flags.name.summary